-Kate Ott (kateott.org) is an assistant professor of Christian Social Ethics at Drew Theological School in Madison, N.J.
-She is the author of Sex + Faith: Talking with Your Child from Birth to Adolescence and the forthcoming Hacking Christian Ethics: The Technology and Ethics of Everyday Living (Rowman & Littlefield).
+Kate Ott (kateott.org) is an assistant professor of Christian Social Ethics at Drew Theological School in Madison, N.J., and the author of Christian Ethics for a Digital Society.

 Posts By This Author